gurugio/lowlevelprogramming-university/README.md

 Theory is theory.
 I don't think you should get A+ in the class, just understand the big picture in the class.
 You'll get better and better with experience.

+Let me introduce several books that I've read.
+They are commonly used for text book in the universities.
+If there is no class with those books in your university, it's worth to spend some time for those.
+* Computer Architecture
+  * Computer Architecture, Fifth Edition: A Quantitative Approach
+  * Computer Systems: A Programmer's Perspective
+  * Computer Organization and Design, Fourth Edition: The Hardware/Software Interface
+* Operating Systems
+  * The Magic Garden Explained: The Internals of UNIX System V Release 4 an Open Systems Design
+  * The Design of the UNIX Operating System
+  * Operating Systems: Internals and Design Principles by William Stallings

+There is infinite list of good books.
+I don't want to say that you should read many books.
+Just read one book carefully.
+Whenevery you learn a theory, implement simulation code of it. **Implementing one thing is better than knowing one hundread theories.**

 ##  <a name="Languages"></a>Languages

 ### <a name="Assembly"></a>Assembly

+Choose one between x86 or ARM.
+No need to know both.
+It doesn't matter to know assembly language.
+The essential is knowing the internal of CPU and computer.

 * [8086 assembly programming with emu8086](https://github.com/gurugio/book_assembly_8086)
   * basic concepts of CPU and computer architecture